filecoin-project/go-jsonrpc/README.md

 > The default method name formatter concatenates the namespace and method name with a dot.
 > Go exported methods are capitalized, so, the method name will be capitalized as well.
 > e.g. `SimpleServerHandler.AddGet` (capital "A" in "AddGet")

+You can also create your own method name formatter by creating a function that implements the `jsonrpc.MethodNameFormatter` interface.

 ```go
 func main() {